Ant Formicarium Hydration Guide

 Remember, less is more…!

 - Naturalistic Formicaria:

-These setups usually don't have a dedicated hydration chamber; they rely on the soil mix used to absorb, diffuse and retain water; in that sense, they work with a direct hydration approach; in practice, water is added through hydration ports that bring the water directly to the soil, and the colour or apparent wetness of the media is used as an indicator for how much water is needed.
+These setups usually don't have a dedicated hydration chamber.
+Instead, they rely on the soil mix to absorb, diffuse and retain water.
+In that sense, they work with a direct hydration approach.
+In practice, water is added through hydration ports that bring the water directly to the soil, and the colour or apparent wetness of the media is used as an indicator of how much water is needed.

-It is wise to supply water slowly to avoid erosion or collapse of tunnels as water diffuses; a very dry substrate is also more prone to collapse with vibrations.
-Please remember that the quantity of soil or tunnelling media present directly affects how often and how much water to add; a small volume of media can dry faster and requires water more often in small amounts as it can hold less water, a large volume can long later and buffer humidity better and can hold more significant amounts of water.
+It is wise to supply water slowly to avoid erosion or collapse of tunnels as water diffuses.
+A very dry substrate is also more prone to collapse with vibrations.
+Please remember that the quantity of soil or tunnelling media present directly affects how often and how much water to add a small volume of media can dry faster and requires water more often in small amounts as it can hold less water.
+A large volume can last longer, buffer humidity better, and hold more significant amounts of water.
 Materials like vermiculite, perlite or coconut fibres are often added to the mix to help with water retention and absorption.